 - Measurements of demanding surfaces without artifacts (no ‘bat wings)

 - High speed: 60 confocal frames per second (250 mil. measuring points)

 - Step Height

 - Depth of field images

 - Documentation through comment function

 - Digital inking

-Confocal measurement: advantages of the Confovis measuring method
+Confocal measurement: the advantages of the Confovis measurement method